 Insert a new subclause after clause 10.1.3.9 TSF timer accuracy (REVmc D1.1):

-Maintaining Synchronization with Short Beacon
+Maintaining Synchronization with S1G Beacon

 General

-An S1G AP with dot11ShortBeaconOptionImplemented set to true shall schedule a Short Beacon frame at intervals given by the dot11ShortBeaconPeriod with the following exception: a Beacon may be scheduled instead of a Short Beacon in a Short Beacon Interval of a TSBTT that coincides with a TBTT.
-The Timestamp field of the Short Beacon frame shall be set to the 4 least significant octets of the transmitting STA’s TSF timer at the time that the start of the data symbol, containing the first bit of the Timestamp, is transmitted by the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM(#14/0039r2).
-Note that an AP that has dot11ShortBeaconOptionImplemented set to true may use the procedures of clause 10.1.3.2 when transmitting a Short Beacon.

-A Short Beacon frame scheduled at TSBTT that is not a TBTT may include the elements shown in Table 8-39 (Minimum Set of optional elements).
-A Short Beacon scheduled at TBTT may include all the elements shown in Table 8-24 (Beacon frame body) plus the Short Beacon Compatibility element and the Short Beacon Interval element.
-The Short Beacon Compatibility element shall be generated no later than the Timestamp field of the Short Beacon frame that carries the element.(#14/0039r2) A STA can reconstruct the 8 octet TSF timer at the AP by concatenating the 4 octet TSF Completion field in the Short Beacon Compatibility element with the Timestamp field in the Short Beacon as described in 10.1.3.10.3 (TSF timer accuracy with Short Beacon).(#14/0039r2)
+An S1G AP schedules for transmission an S1G Beacon frame at intervals given by the dot11BeaconPeriod or dot11ShortBeaconPeriod as described in 10.1.2 (TSF for infrastructure networks).
+The Timestamp field of the S1G Beacon frame shall be set to the 4 least significant octets of the transmitting STA’s TSF timer at the time that the start of the data symbol, containing the first bit of the Timestamp, is transmitted by the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM(#14/0039r2).
+An S1G Beacon frame scheduled at TSBTT that is not a TBTT may include the elements shown in Table 8-39 (Minimum Set of optional elements).
+An S1G Beacon scheduled at TBTT shall include the S1G Beacon Compatibility element and may include all the other elements shown in Table 8-24 (Beacon frame body) .
+Note that the S1G Beacon Compatibility element replaces the following fields of the Beacon frame body: Timestamp, Beacon Interval and Capability which are not included in an S1G Beacon frame.
+The S1G Beacon Compatibility element shall be generated no later than the Timestamp field of the S1G Beacon frame that carries the element.(#14/0039r2) A STA can reconstruct the 8 octet TSF timer at the AP by concatenating the 4 octet TSF Completion field in the S1G Beacon Compatibility element with the Timestamp field in the S1G Beacon as described in 10.1.3.10.3 (TSF timer accuracy with S1G Beacon).(#14/0039r2)

-Generation of Short Beacon
+Generation of S1G Beacon

-Short Beacon may be transmitted in a BSS only.
-The use of a Short Beacon frame in an IBSS or MBSS is beyond scope.
-An AP may define the timing for the BSS by sending Short Beacon frames according to the dot11ShortBeaconPeriod.
+S1G Beacon frames shall be transmitted in an S1G BSS and S1G IBSS.
+The use of a S1G Beacon frames in a MBSS is beyond scope.
+An AP may define further timing for the BSS by sending S1G Beacon frames according to the dot11ShortBeaconPeriod.
 The value for the dot11ShortBeaconPeriod shall be such that dot11BeaconPeriod = ndot11ShortBeaconPeriod, where n is a positive integer.
 This defines a series of TSBTTs exactly dot11ShortBeaconPeriod TUs apart.
-If n is greater than 1, the Next TBTT Present field shall be set to 1 and the Next TBTT field shall be present in Short Beacon frames.
-Time 0 is defined to be a TBTT or TSBTT with the Beacon frame or Short Beacon frame being a DTIM.
+If n is greater than 1, the Next TBTT Present field shall be set to 1 and the Next TBTT field shall be present in S1G Beacon frames.
+Time 0 is defined to be a TBTT or TSBTT with the S1G Beacon frame being a DTIM.

-TSF timer accuracy with Short Beacon
+TSF timer accuracy with S1G Beacon

-Upon receiving a Short Beacon frame with a valid FCS and BSSID, an S1G STA shall update its TSF timer according to the algorithm described below.
+Upon receiving a S1G Beacon frame with a valid FCS and BSSID, an S1G STA shall update its TSF timer according to the algorithm described below.

 The received Timestamp value shall be adjusted by adding an amount equal to the receiving STA’s delay through its local PHY components plus the time since the first bit of the Timestamp field was received at the MAHY interface.

-If the received Short Beacon frame does not include a Short Beacon Compatibility element:
+If the received S1G Beacon frame does not include a S1G Beacon Compatibility element:

 —If the most significant bit (MSB) of the adjusted value of the received Timestamp is not equal to the MSB of the 4 least significant octets of the local TSF timer then the value of the 4 most significant octets of the TSF timer shall be adjusted to account for roll over as follows: